 I write, teach about writing, and write about teaching and writing.
-This blog is the place where I work to bring it all together.
+I work to bring it all together with this blog.

 I’m a husband, father, writer, and teacher living in Michigan.
 I believe we’re as capable of revising our selves as we are revising our work.
 I like liking things, and sometimes I get the chance to share that enthusiasm.